 - CEC/FITC shall be free from liability if the premises are not available through causes outside their control, e.g. elections, civic meetings, etc.

 - Access to the hiring venue is only permitted during the agreed allocated time slot.
 Consequently the hirer must not gain access to the venue during another hirer’s agreed time.
 If this action persists then the hirer may lose the right to hire from the school in the future.

 - The hirer’s agreed time slot includes the time for setting up and packing away.
 Furthermore, the person in charge of the session must be present before the activity can commence and shall accompany the users offsite.

 - All equipment used for example, football goals and benches, must be returned after the hirers session to the storage area.
 You may incur a caretaking fee of £10.00 if not.

-- CEC/FITC reserves the right to increase the charges for community use at any time on the giving of one calendar month’s notice to the hirer.
-CEC/FITC reserves the right to alter, amend or add to the Conditions of Use at any time and such alterations, amendments or additions will be effective on the giving of seven days’ notice to the hirer.
+- CEC/CCT reserves the right to increase the charges for community use at any time on the giving of one calendar month’s notice to the hirer.
+CEC/CCT reserves the right to alter, amend or add to the Conditions of Use at any time and such alterations, amendments or additions will be effective on the giving of seven days’ notice to the hirer.

 - When using the 3G Pitch please ensure all players are familiar with the schools footwear rules of ‘no blades or studs to worn’.
 As the organiser it is the hirers responsibility to check that the schools rules are adhered too.
 Failure to do so will result in access to the venue being refused without further negotiations.

-- Bookings can only be considered as confirmed once written confirmation has been received by the hirer.
+- Bookings can only be considered as confirmed once an automated confirmation email has been received by the hirer.
 This may be subject to the submission of risk assessments, proof of NGB affiliation,Licenses & Safeguarding policies, if appropriate to the proposed activities.